apiphoomchu/apiphoomchu/README.md

   Deep learning using [TensorFlow](https://www.tensorflow.org), Computer vision programs using [OpenCV & TensorFlow](https://opencv.org/).

-## Api's Swift Journey
-Apiphoom was a young(18) programmer from Thailand 🇹🇭 who had a passion for coding.
-He had been programming for several(2-3) years, but his true love was the [Swift programming language](https://developer.apple.com/swift/).
-He was fascinated by its simplicity and elegance, and he spent hours every day experimenting with new code and learning new features.

-Determined to master the language, Apiphoom spent countless hours learning and experimenting with Swift.
-His hard work paid off when he was awarded the [Apple WWDC Scholarship Swift Student Challenge in 2021](https://www.flashfly.net/wp/345856).
-Overjoyed, Apiphoom redoubled his efforts and continued to improve his skills.

-To his surprise and delight, he was once again awarded the [Apple WWDC Scholarship Swift Student Challenge in 2022](https://www.techoffside.com/2022/06/apple-wwdc22-swift-student-challenge/).
-This made him the first Thai to receive the award two years in a row, and the only Thai to receive the award twice.

 ## Api's Innovation Awards
 -  [Apple WWDC Scholarship Swift Student Challenge 2024](https://www.wwdcscholars.com/s/C3E0D489-7337-4920-8C08-281FD8CCA3A3/2024) Distinguished Winner
 -  [Apple WWDC Scholarship Swift Student Challenge 2022](https://www.techoffside.com/2022/06/apple-wwdc22-swift-student-challenge/) Winner